cnrancher/autok3s/README.md

 ```

 ### Access K3s Cluster
-After cluster created, `autok3s` will automatically merge the `kubeconfig` which necessary for us to access the cluster.
+After the cluster created, `autok3s` will automatically merge the `kubeconfig` which necessary for us to access the cluster.
 ```bash
 sudo autok3s kubectl <sub-commands> <flags>
 ```